Everything you love about nutty, earthy deli-style rye bread in the form of deliciously easy rye bagels.

 About This Recipe

-This recipe for easy rye bagels is just as simple as my other homemade bagel recipes.
 It uses a blend of medium organic rye flour and bread flour, but the rye flavor — or what we usually think of as "rye" flavor — actually comes mostly from the caraway seeds mixed into the dough.

 I generally avoid making recipes that call for speciality flours.
-But when I found a bag of King Arthur Baking's new medium organic rye flour at my local grocery store and saw that it was available on Amazon I decided that made it accessible enough to finally start developing this rye bagel recipe that had been floating around my brain.
+But when I found a bag of King Arthur Baking's new medium organic rye flour at my local grocery store and saw that it was available online I decided that made it accessible enough to finally start developing this rye bagel recipe that had been floating around my brain.

 Most rye bagel recipes are marbled or full-on pumpernickel bagels.
-(Fun fact: pumpernickel flour is basically just the whole wheat version rye flour.)
+(Fun fact: pumpernickel flour is basically just the whole wheat version of rye flour.)

 I wanted a recipe for plain, simple, good 'ol fashioned rye bagels.
 Classic, deli-style seeded rye bread, but in bagel form.
 So that's what these rye bagels are.